Jean II, Duke of Alençon

-John II of Alençon (Jean II d’Alençon) (2 March 1409 – 8 September 1476) was a French nobleman.
+Jean II of Alençon (Jean II d’Alençon) (2 March 1409 – 8 September 1476) was a French nobleman.
 He succeeded his father as Duke of Alençon and Count of Perche as a minor in 1415, after the latter's death at the Battle of Agincourt.
-He is best known as a general in the Last Phase of the Hundred Years' War and for his role as a comrade-in-arms of Joan of Arc.
+He is best known as a general in the last phase of the Hundred Years' War and for his role as a comrade-in-arms of Joan of Arc.

 Biography

-John was born at the Château d'Argentan, the son of John I of Alençon and Marie of Brittany.
+Jean was born at the Château d'Argentan, the son of John I of Alençon and Marie of Brittany.
 He first saw action at the age of 15 at the Battle of Verneuil on 17 August 1424, and was captured by the English.
 He was held prisoner until 1429 at Le Crotoy, paying 200,000 saluts d'or for his ransom.
 He sold all he possessed to the English, and his fief of Fougères to the Duke of Brittany.
 After Alençon's capture, the Duke of Bedford, regent of King Henry VI, took control of his duchy.
 He would not regain Alençon until 1449, but remained the titular duke in the eyes of the French crown.
-When he left prison, Jean d'Alençon was called "the poorest man in France".
+When he left prison, Jean d'Alençon was called "the poorest man in France."

 Before his capture at Verneuil, he had married in 1424, at the Chateau de Blois, Joan, daughter of Charles, Duke of Orléans, and Isabella of Valois, but she died in Angers in 1432, having had no children.

 In April 1429, not long after his release, the Duke heard about Joan of Arc, who had come to King Charles VII at Chinon, promising to liberate France from the English, asking that he send her with an army to lift the Siege of Orléans.
 Alençon came eagerly to Chinon and very quickly became her good friend and most prominent supporter among the princes of the blood.
-After she raised the siege alongside Jean de Dunois and La Hire among others, Alençon arrived as official commander of the French army and played a major role in the liberation of the rest of the Loire Valley.
-He left to fight elsewhere after the end of the campaign in September 1429, preferring to attack the English around his own domains in Normandy.
+After she raised the siege alongside Jean de Dunois and La Hire, among others, Alençon arrived as the official commander of the French army and played a major role in the liberation of the rest of the Loire Valley.
+He left to fight elsewhere after the end of the campaign in September 1429, preferring to attack the English around his domains in Normandy.